How Childhood Trauma Affects You as an Adult

 Why These Chapters Matter

-I'm writing these chapters not to reopen wounds, but to tell the truth about where I came from.
+I am writing these chapters not to reopen wounds for the sake of pain, but to tell the truth about where I came from.

 These were my beginnings.